Curtis Kids: Programs and Services for Kids

 Saturday mornings at 10:30 AM

-The library will offer a simple, fun activity every Saturday geared primarily towards children ages 2 to 5, accompanied by a caregiver.
+The library will offer a simple, fun activity every Saturday geared towards young children accompanied by a caregiver.
 From clay play and toys to crafts, science projects, and stories.

 ADDITIONAL STORY AND MUSIC SESSIONS

-Jud Caswell offers Musical Story Time on the 2nd Thursday morning of the month, and Benji Latham leads a Musical Toddler Gathering outdoors at the Brunswick Mall (at the library in case of rain) on the last Thursday of the month at 10:30 AM.
+Benji Latham leads a Musical Toddler Gathering outdoors at the Brunswick Mall (at the library in case of rain and during winter months) on the last Thursday of the month at 10:30 AM.
 The library also sponsors special guests from time to time such as local favorite, musician Matt Loosigian.

 CORNERSTONES OF SCIENCE